On uniqueness properties of solutions of the generalized fourth-order Schr\"odinger equations: Introduction

+that do not agree on a certain subset but have comparable (fast spatial Gaussian) decays at certain times.

-Roughly speaking, they showed that if a solution has {\it fast decay} at two different times, the solution has to be trivial.
-Accordingly for the nonlinear equation, they deduced uniqueness of the solution from information on the difference of two possible solutions at two different times (not necessary agree to each other in a subdomain).
-Later, in a series of papers \cite{EKPV_Duke, EKPV_JEMS, EKPV_MRL, KPV_MRL}, the authors have obtained the sharpest {\it fast decay} requirement.
-In particular, \cite{EKPV_Duke} obtained that for classical Schr\"odinger equations if assuming the potential $V$ satisfies certain boundedness properties (we neglect the assumption on $V$ here), then for a solution $u$ with fast enough decay, one has that the solution has to be trivial.
-More precisely, we cite \begin{thm}[Theorem 1 in \cite{EKPV_Duke}] Assume that $u \in C([0,T], L^2 (\R^d))$ verifies \eqref{eq LS}, $\alpha , \beta >0$, $T \alpha \beta > 1 /4 $ both $\norm{ e^{\alpha^2 \abs{x}^2} u(0)}_{L^2 (\R^d)}$ and $\norm{e^{\beta^2 \abs{x}^2} u(T)}_{L^2 (\R^d)}$ are finite, and the potential $V$ satisfies certain boundedness properties.
-Then $u \equiv 0$. \end{thm} Let us point out that the Gaussian decay in Theorem \ref{thm Sharp} is motivated by the Gaussian weight in the Hardy's uncertainty principle.
-Also the {\it fast enough decay} measured in such Gaussian weight fashion is sharp, since in the same work \cite{EKPV_Duke}, the authors provided an example on the threshold case ($T\alpha \beta = 1/4$), there exists a nonzero smooth solution with corresponding decay.
+Roughly speaking, \cite{KPV_CPAM, EKPV_CPDE} showed that if a solution has {\it fast decay} at two different times, the solution has to be trivial.
+Accordingly, for the nonlinear equation, they deduced the uniqueness of the solution from information on the decay of the difference of two possible solutions at two different times.
+Later, in a series of papers \cite{EKPV_Duke, EKPV_JEMS, EKPV_MRL, KPV_MRL}, the authors obtained the sharpest {\it fast decay} requirement.
+In particular, \cite{EKPV_Duke} obtained that for classical Schr\"odinger equations if the potential $V$ satisfies certain boundedness properties (we neglect the assumption on $V$ here, but $V$ is allowed to be complex-valued and time-dependent, hence nonlinear uniqueness results available), then for a solution $u$ with fast enough decay, one has that the solution must be trivial.